commerce-architects/debugging-homework/README.md

 This repository contains the broken application to use for testing candidates debugging skills.

-## Build Infomration
+## Build Information

+To install the application, run 'npm install' from the backend and frontend directories.
-To run the application simply execute the run.sh script.
+To run the application, run 'npm start' from the frontend and backend directories